spkcspider/spkcspider/README.md

 * protection=false: fail if protections are required
 * protection=xy&protection=yx...: protections to use
 * referrer=<url>: send token to referrer, client verifies with hash that he has control.
 Note: works only if Referring Feature is active
+  * sl=true: server-less referrer mode: if "true" token is transferred as GET parameter and no POST request is made (less secure as client sees token)
-* [embed_big=true]: only staff and superuser can use it.
-Overrides maximal size of files which are embedded
+* embed_big=true: only for staff and superuser: Overrides maximal size of files which are embedded in graphs (only for default helper)

 ## search parameters